-Facebook, Instagram To Offer Paid Ad-Free Europe Subscriptions
+Facebook, Instagram to offer paid ad-free Europe subscriptions

 It also said it was "exploring how to provide teens with a useful and responsible ad experience".
 The DSA bans targeted advertising for children aged 13 to 17.

-Ireland, acting on behalf of the EU, has hit Meta with many eye-watering fines.
+Ireland, acting on behalf of the EU as the host country of the firm's European HQ, has hit Meta with many eye-watering fines.

 Irish regulators hit Meta in May with a record 1.2-billion-euro fine for transferring EU user data to the United States in breach of a previous court ruling.